tchasinga/Final-capstone-module-one/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-> Just a little note to say how grateful I am for everything you have done for me.
-I could not have accomplished [my specific feat] without your help.
-Your guidance and assistance have been crucial.
+> I just wanted to take a second to say how much I appreciate everything you have done for me.
+Without your assistance, I would not have been able to achieve [my specific feat].
+Your help and direction have been essential.

-Your willingness to offer your knowledge and your time has significantly touched my life, and I genuinely thank you for that.
-Please know that I will always appreciate your kindness and that your efforts were not in vain.
+My life has been greatly impacted by your willingness to share your knowledge and your time, and I sincerely appreciate it.
+Know that your efforts were not in vain and that I will always be grateful for your kindness.

-I just want to say thank you again so much.
+Once again, I want to express my sincere gratitude.

 <p align="right">(<a href="#readme-top">back to bottom</a>)</p>